knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationLeaderboardsApi.md

 <a name="getleaderboardrank"></a>
 # **GetLeaderboardRank**
-> ModelLeaderboardEntryResource GetLeaderboardRank (string contextType, string contextId, string id)
+> LeaderboardEntryResource GetLeaderboardRank (string contextType, string contextId, string id)

 Retrieves a specific user entry with rank